William Kelly Harrison Jr.: Korean War

-Following the promotion, Harrison was appointed the deputy commanding general and chief of staff of the Far East Command under General Mark W. Clark and retained his assignment as the senior member in the truce talks team.
+Following the promotion, Harrison was appointed the deputy commanding general and chief of staff of the Far East Command under Clark and retained his assignment as the senior member in the truce talks team.
 He participated in the regular meetings with North Korean delegation led by General Nam Il and had to handle more North Korean attempts to use the truce talks as a platform for propaganda.
 He despised the communists, who he regarded with contempt as common criminals and for example in June 1952, he left the truce meeting, when he saw that the negotiation was without result, leaving North Korean General Nam Il flabbergasted.

-In September 1953, Harrison assumed duties as the deputy commanding general and chief of staff of the Far East Command under General Mark W. Clark and remained in that capacity under General John E. Hull, who replaced Clark in October 1953.
+In September 1953, Harrison assumed duties as the deputy commanding general and chief of staff of the Far East Command under Clark and remained in that capacity under General John E. Hull, who replaced Clark in October 1953.
 Harrison served in the Far East until May 1954, when he returned to the United States for a new assignment.
 For his service in Korea during the armistice negotiations and later with the Far East Forces, he was decorated with the Navy Distinguished Service Medal.
 Queen Elizabeth awarded him the Companion of the Most Honorable Order of the Bath.

+A 1952 report prepared in Pyongyang by the non-governmental and historically Communist-affiliated International Association of Democratic Lawyers claimed that Harrison had overseen the Sinchon Massacre, an alleged massacre of civilians which North Korea claims was perpetrated by the US and South Korea.
+The report claimed that a General "Harrison" had personally carried out atrocities and photographed them.
+Harrison was reportedly shocked by the claim.
+Investigative reports have concluded there was no Harrison in Sinchon at the time, and that this was either a pseudonym of someone else or a false claim.